-Appendix (or for referees’ use)
+Supplementary Material

-The Appendix consists of six sections.
+The supplementary material consists of six sections.
 In Section A1, we show the relationship between our and McConnell’s (1992) model and the formal derivation of Equations (4) – (6) in the article.
 In Section A2, we make an interpretation of the first-order conditions associated with the maximization problem given by Equation (3) in the article.
 In Section A3, we describe the dual problem to the problem given by Equation (3), and derive the associated compensated demand functions.
-In Section A4, we derive the WTP expression given in Equation (10) in the article.
-In our empirical specification given by Equations (14), (15) and (16), we use a semi-log functional form, and our WTP expression associated with this functional form and given in Equation (19) in the article is also derived.
+In Section A4, we derive our welfare estimates.
+Specifically, we derive Equations (9) and (10) in our econometric model (Section 3), and Equations (14), (15), (16), and (19) in our empirical specification (Section 4).
 In Section A5, we show that the substitution effects in our compensated demand functions for total duration of recreation and the number of visits are symmetric and negative semidefinite, while this is not necessarily the case for the compensated demand functions for time spent on-site.
 In Section A6, our implementation Cholesky factorization and Gauss-Hermite integration and how we calculate the probability of trips being greater than zero are described in more detail.
 We also describe how the variance of the WTP estimates are calculated using the delta method.

 A1.
 The Relationship Between Our and McConnell’s Model